×

 Better mileage: If inflated regularly, nitrogen tires will help maintain the tires properly and increase the car’s mileage.

 No oxidation: Since nitrogen does not react with the metal in the rim or tire, oxidation chances are very low.
-On the other hand, oxygen will react with the moisture present in the tire and rust.
+On the other hand, oxygen will react with the moisture present in the tire and cause rust.

 Cons